tristanmkernan/tvsleep/README.md

 optional arguments:
   -h, --help     show this help message and exit
   -v, --verbose  display extra info during run
+  --gui          open the gui

+$ tvsleep --gui 42 # opens the GUI with preset 42 minutes

 $ tvsleep -v 42  # put the computer to sleep in 42 minutes, with countdown
 ```